limboniatech/limbonia-base/README.md

-# limbonia
+# limbonia-base
-This repository contains all Limbonia code that hasn't been / can't be broken out into sub-projects
+This repository contains various base Limbonia classes and traits that don't belong anywhere else

 ## TODO
 Write out the rest of the documentation...